TheMastro-11/Tezos-Contracts/README.md

 Specifically, I have proposed a set of use cases that will be implemented in the Archetype, LIGO, and SmartPy languages, followed by a report on the differences between the various implementations considered.

+The second part of the study regard the [*experiments*](https://github.com/TheMastro-11/LearningTezos/tree/main/experiments).
+I will deploy some contracts on chain (actually TestNet) and will do some calculations about fees and effectiveness.

 ## USE CASES

 - [CrowdFunding](https://github.com/TheMastro-11/LearningTezos/tree/contracts/CrowdFunding)